magneticstain/tf-ip2cr-gcp/README.md

 Currently, this set of terraform plans:

 1. Creates a GCP Compute instance
+1. Generates a load balancer that fronts two other instances
+1. Starts a CloudSQL instance

 This should provide several vectors for testing IP2CR.